The Lovely Bones (film)

-The Lovely Bones is a 2009 supernatural thriller drama film directed by Peter Jackson from a screenplay he co-wrote with Fran Walsh and Philippa Boyens.
-It is based on Alice Sebold's 2002 novel of the same name and stars Saoirse Ronan, Mark Wahlberg, Rachel Weisz, Susan Sarandon, Stanley Tucci and Michael Imperioli.
-The plot follows a girl who is murdered and watches over her family from "the in-between" and is torn between seeking vengeance on her killer and allowing her family to heal.
+The Lovely Bones is a 2009 supernatural drama film directed by Peter Jackson from a screenplay he co-wrote with Fran Walsh and Philippa Boyens.
+It is based on Alice Sebold's 2002 novel of the same name.
+The film stars Mark Wahlberg, Rachel Weisz, Susan Sarandon, Stanley Tucci, Michael Imperioli, and Saoirse Ronan.
+The plot follows a girl who was murdered and watches over her family from heaven.
+She is torn between seeking vengeance on her killer and allowing her family to heal.

-An international co-production between the United States, the United Kingdom, and New Zealand, the film was produced by Carolynne Cunningham, Walsh, Jackson, and Aimee Peyronnet, with Steven Spielberg, Tessa Ross, Ken Kamins, and James Wilson as executive producers.
+A co-production between the United States, the United Kingdom, and New Zealand, the film was produced by Carolynne Cunningham, Walsh, Jackson, and Aimee Peyronnet, with Steven Spielberg, Tessa Ross, Ken Kamins, and James Wilson as executive producers.
 Principal photography began in October 2007 in New Zealand and Pennsylvania.
 The film's score was composed by Brian Eno.

-The Lovely Bones was first released on December 26, 2009, in New Zealand, and then internationally in January 2010.
+The Lovely Bones was released on December 26, 2009, in New Zealand, and then overseas in January 2010.
 The film's North American release date was changed multiple times, with a limited release on December 11, 2009, and a wider release on January 15, 2010.

-It was released to mixed reviews from critics; the story and its message were generally criticized, with praise mainly aimed at the visual effects, Peter Jackson's direction, and the performances of Ronan and Tucci.
-In the film's opening weekend, in limited release, it grossed $116,616, despite only having been screened in three theaters, placing it at 30th place on the box office chart.
+It was released to mixed to unfavorable reviews from critics; the story and its message were generally criticized, but the visual effects, Peter Jackson's direction, and the performances of Ronan and Tucci were praised.
+In the film's opening weekend, in limited release, it grossed $116,616, despite having been screened in three theaters, placing it at 30th place on the box office chart.
 The Lovely Bones grossed over $44 million in North America.
-The film also received numerous accolades, with Tucci being nominated for the Academy Award for Best Supporting Actor.
+The film received numerous accolades, with Tucci being nominated for the Academy Award for Best Supporting Actor.